tyzeron/LethalCompanyMinimap/README.md

 - Customize the Minimap position
 - Switch Minimap focus without affecting other players map
     - or you can have the Minimap linked with the ship's control panel
+- Hotkeys for overriding ship controls and switching Minimap target
 - Customize all hotkeys, including the hotkey to open the mod menu and the hotkey to toggle minimap
 - Easily reset specific (or all) configurable settings
 - All settings configurable via a user-friendly in-game GUI
 - All configurable settings saved across sessions
 - Toggle visibility of different Minimap icons
-    - Loots, Enemies, Players, Terminal Codes, and Radar Boosters
+    - Loots, Enemies, Alived Players, Dead Players, Terminal Codes, and Radar Boosters
 - Informs if the mod is outdated and a newer version is available

 ![Minimap GUI](Images/minimap-gui.png)